cdiniz/spray-slick-swagger/README.md

 #TODO

-Tests for data access layer and make this project an activator template.
+Make this project an activator template.

 #Credits